 Do not get discouraged by random criticism and choose very carefully the ones you will accept criticism from, they have to be on the same wavelength and artists that you admire and could consider as mentors.
 Do not try to please everyone, just try to please yourself and make yourself feel happy with what you do.
 As they say, you are your worst critic, so if you really please yourself then it means that you achieved your goal.

 23. Be auto-critical and try to see in each image you produce if you created what you intended to create

-Be honest to yourself and always try to understand after you finished working on an image if you gave to your vision the shape you intended, through the way you captured and processed your photograph.
+Be honest with yourself and always try to understand after you finished working on an image if you gave to your vision the shape you intended, through the way you captured and processed your photograph.
 Here be merciless and do not let anything leave your hands to get out into the world unless you are sure that what you are presenting is 100% “you” and your vision.

 24. Show to the world only the images you can totally identify with and see if your “message” was understood by others